AngeloJacobo/OpenLANE-Sky130-Physical-Design-Workshop/README.md

 Negative propagation delay is unexpected.
 That means the output comes before the input so designer needs to choose correct threshold point to produce positive delay.
 Delay threshold is usually 50% and slew rate threshold is usually 20%-80%.

-# DAY 3: Design library cell using Magic Layout and ngspice Characterization
+# DAY 3: Design a Library Cell using Magic Layout and Ngspice Characterization

 Configurations on OpenLANE can be changed on the flight.
 For example, to change IO_mode to be not equidistant, use `% set ::env(FP_IO_MODE) 2;` on OpenLANE.
 The IO pins will not be equidistant on mode 2 (default of 1).
 Run floorplan again via `% run_floorplan` and view the def layout on magic.
 However, changing the configuration on the fly will not change the `runs/config.tcl`, the configuration will only be available on the current session.
 To echo current value of variable: `echo $::env(FP_IO_MODE)`